danoc33/hugo-comic-joetomaskojr/site/content/about/_index.md

 ## ABOUT THE WEBSITE

-I built this website with Hugo on Netlify, with the help/inspiration from Clay Yount!
-Check his stuff out [here] (https://clayyount.com)
+I built this website with Hugo on Netlify, with the help/inspiration from [Clay Yount](https://clayyount.com) !
+Check his stuff out.